-For more details on intended use/purpose for IVD medical devices refer to AHWP IVD CSDT for Demonstrating Conformity to the Essential Principles of Safety and Performance of In Vitro Diagnostic Medical Devices.
-4.9 Relationship between Clinical Evidence and Clinical Utility The clinical evidence is a compilation of the scientific validity, analytical performance and, where applicable, clinical performance.
+For more details on intended use/purpose for IVD medical devices refer to AHWP IVD CSDT for Demonstrating Conformity to the Essential Principles of Safety and Performance of In Vitro Diagnostic Medical Devices. of sufery and I erformance of In Vitro Diagnostic Medical Device 4.9 Relationship between Clinical Evidence and Clinical Utility The clinical evidence is a compilation of the scientific validity, analytical performance and, where applicable, clinical performance.
 The figure below shows how scientific validity and clinical performance are common elements of clinical evidence and clinical utility.
-Oct 18, 2015 Page 9 of 11
+May 28, 2015 Page 9 of 11